krizsan/git-workflow-sampleapp/README.md

 <li>mvn -Pcicdprofile install
 <br/>Ensure that the minimum amounts of code covered by tests is reached.</li>

-## Before
+## After
-This branch contains the project before the GitLab CI/CD pipeline was added.
+This branch contains the project after the GitLab CI/CD pipeline was added.